 At First Nations Development Institute, we believe that reclaiming control over local food systems is an important step toward ensuring the long-lasting health and economic well-being of Native people and communities.
 Native food-system control has the potential to increase food production, improve health and nutrition, and eliminate food insecurity in rural and reservation-based communities, while also promoting entrepreneurship and economic development.

-- Applicants must have at least a 2.75 grade point average (GPA).
+- Have at least a 2.75 GPA

 - Demonstrate a commitment to helping his/her community reclaim local food-system control

 The scholarship application is typically released in August for that academic school year and closes in late September or early October.
 Awards are then made in October of that academic year.
 First Nations began the scholarship program in 2014 with five scholarships of $1,000 each.
 Since then First Nations has grown the program to provide over 20 scholarships ranging from $1,000 to $1,500 for the 2019-2020 academic year.